+Scaasi for Women by Scaasi: launched in 1989.
 Signature fragrance of designer Arnold Scassi; in association with Prestige Fragrances, a division of Revlon.
-The scent was introduced on November 5, 1989.
+The scent was formally introduced on November 5, 1989.

-The fragrance was first sold at all 46 Saks Fifth Avenue stores, then rolled out to other specialty venues in 1990.
-Scaasi made personal appearances at the department stores of the leading US cities.
-As part of the launch, he designed six styles of evening gowns in the same colors used in the packaging for his fragrance - emerald green, fuchsia and black.
-The gowns were featured in the window's of Saks' flagship and seven other Saks;' doors during the launch week.
+The fragrance Scaasi was initially sold at all 46 Saks Fifth Avenue stores before expanding to other specialty venues in 1990.
+As part of the launch, Arnold Scaasi made personal appearances at department stores in major US cities.
+He designed six evening gowns in the same colors as the fragrance's packaging—emerald green, fuchsia, and black.
+These gowns were prominently featured in the windows of Saks' flagship store and seven other Saks locations during the launch week.

 "The clothes I do now are very romantic and glamorous, and that's what women want to wear," Scaasi said.
 "I think we are seeing the same thing with scent.
 Women are moving toward more romantic fragrances.
 I started thinking about it a long time ago, and then I dropped the idea."

-When president and CEO of Revlon's Fashion and Designers Group (which includes Prestige Fragrances), approached Scaasi the year prior, the idea of developing a fragrance was reborn.
-Scaasi said that "When I first started thinking about it six or seven years ago, we hadn't established the ready-to-wear."
+When the president and CEO of Revlon's Fashion and Designers Group (which includes Prestige Fragrances) approached Arnold Scaasi the year prior, the idea of developing a fragrance was reborn.
+Scaasi said, "When I first started thinking about it six or seven years ago, we hadn't established the ready-to-wear."
+This renewed collaboration ultimately led to the creation and launch of the Scaasi fragrance.

-After several months of negotiations, the contract between Scaasi and Revlon was signed in February of 1989.
+After several months of negotiations, the contract between Arnold Scaasi and Revlon was signed in February of 1989.
+This agreement set the stage for the development and launch of the Scaasi fragrance later that year.

-"I'm not a minimalist designer, and I didn't want a scent that smelled faded, or washed out, he said.
+"I'm not a minimalist designer, and I didn't want a scent that smelled faded, or washed out," Scaasi said.
 "When the people at Revlon asked me what I wanted it to be like, I said I want a woman to walk into the room and I want every man to fall in love with her immediately."

+Arnold Scaasi emphasized his desire for a bold and captivating fragrance that reflected his non-minimalist design philosophy, aiming to create an immediate and powerful impression.
 Among his criteria for the scent were that it be both floral and fairly strong.
-Scassi said he tested at least 25 fragrances before he found one he liked enough to put his name on.
+Scaasi said he tested at least 25 fragrances before he found one he liked enough to put his name on.

 The parfum retailed at $250 an ounce when it debuted.
-The line included eau de parfum natural spray, indulgent body lotion, opulent body cream and extravagant body powder.
+The Scaasi fragrance line included eau de parfum natural spray, indulgent body lotion, opulent body cream, and extravagant body powder.
+These products were designed to provide a luxurious and cohesive scent experience.

 Fragrance Composition: